anyoptimization/pymoo/docs/source/problems/definition.md

 +++

 Another way of defining a problem is through functions.
-One the one hand, many function calls need to be performed to evaluate a set of solutions, but on the other hand, it is a very intuitive way of defining a problem.
+On the one hand, many function calls need to be performed to evaluate a set of solutions, but on the other hand, it is a very intuitive way of defining a problem.

 ```{code-cell} ipython3
 import numpy as np